Hang On, Is Breakfast Really the Most Important Meal of the Day?

 Breakfast is especially important if you engage in high-intensity exercise first thing in the morning.
 Breakfast will help to replenish your glucose or energy stores as well as assist in muscle growth and repair, along with helping to manage your appetite throughout the day.

-If you are always hungry when you wake up then you should eat!
-It is important to listen to your hunger cues, your body is telling you to eat as it is low on fuel!
+If you are always hungry when you wake up then you should eat.
+It is important to listen to your hunger cues as your body is telling you to eat as it is low on fuel.